 Declarations

 A paso declaration is a usepaso.yaml file that describes an API and exposes specific capabilities as MCP tools.
+You declare what your API can do, and paso generates a standards-compliant MCP server from it.

 File Structure

-The declaration has three main sections:
+The declaration has four sections:

 name: string